 - Attach the faux flowers with superglue and allow to dry.

-Now I’m not claiming for a second that this is anywhere near as fabulous as the original.
-But since the original isn’t available, I’m pretty pleased with this one!
+Now I’m not claiming for a second that this is anywhere near as fabulous as an original.
+But since an original isn’t available, I’m pretty pleased with this one!

 I’m considering making a Autumnal one with faux leaves and golden shades.
 What do you think?